-The didactic portion of the curriculum will consist mostly of case-based group learning activities, information-gathering and integration, and identification and investigation of aspects of the topic that are relevant.
+The didactic portion of the curriculum will consist mostly of case-based group learning activities, information gathering, integration, and investigation of aspects of the topic that are relevant.

 Complementary to the clerkship disciplines, three of the didactic sessions will be dedicated to topics in medical ethics and humanities.
 Writing assignments may be assigned.

-For the half day longitudinal experience, students will be expected to familiarize themselves with a panel of patients and their medical problems/conditions, record clinical encounters with these patients, and assume significant responsibility for managing these assigned patients throughout the year.
+For the half day chronic care clerkship, students will be expected to familiarize themselves with a panel of patients and their medical problems/conditions, record clinical encounters with these patients, and assume significant responsibility for managing these assigned patients throughout the year.